-Once the draft Twinning Fiche is finalised, the Beneficiary administration submits it to the EUD for review; the EUD then forwards the final draft to the Twinning Coordination Team requesting the opinion of the Twinning Inter-service group.
-Should a draft project fiche (as per Annex C1) be fully developed as part of the programming cycle this procedure may be replaced by the relevant quality review process.
+Once the draft Twinning Fiche is finalised, the Beneficiary administration submits it to the EUD for review; the EUD then forwards the final draft to various stakeholders including line DGs and geographic units.
+Once this consultation is completed and comments are incorporated, the EUD sends the Twinning Fiche to the Functional Mailbox of the Twinning Coordination Team.
+This procedure managed by the EUD directly replaces the former Inter-service consultation.